Fire Safety Agreement: Flame Effects in Camps

 • Promptly providing documentation updates to FAST, whether in response to FAST feedback or to design changes independently undertaken by the project.

-• Ensuring that the artwork is constructed and operated in accordance with the plan approved by FAST, and that the artwork will not be operated while any identifiable safety hazards are present.
+• Ensuring that the flame effect is constructed and operated in accordance with the plan approved by FAST, and that the flame effect will not be operated while any identifiable safety hazards are present.

 • Recruiting and organizing LNT crew and ensuring there are enough people for the task.